 While there is typically less of a gap for some of these categories when upgrading within a major version (e.g. 8.0 to 8.2), there can still be notable differences that make upgrading a valuable investment (beyond the obvious security benefits).

 Ultimately, end of life PHP versions don’t receive patches from the community, which means that any vulnerabilities discovered in end of life PHP versions will remain unpatched and vulnerable to exploit.
 Upgrading to a community-supported version, or partnering with an LTS provider like Zend can remove that risk.

-As noted previously, there are generally two ways in which teams can prepare for PHP 8.0 end of life: upgrading to a supported version, or preparing an alternate means of patching your soon-to-be EOL PHP.
+As noted previously, there are generally two ways in which teams handle applications using PHP 8.0: upgrading to a supported version, or preparing an alternate means of patching your EOL PHP.